 The thick gravy added to the fragrant rice complements the flavour of the meats.

 Fatty Cheong has trained his two sons in the art of roasting meat in order to take over the family business and they have also opened two other outlets in Toa Payoh and Hougang.

-If you want to try Roast Pork Noodles, another Fatty Cheong stall can be found at the back of ABC Brickworks Food Centre.
+If you want to try Roast Pork Noodles, another Fatty Cheong stall can be found at the back of the food centre.